-- Award Reviews review of all Modern Awards (4 Yearly Review), by the Fair Work Commission (FWC); - National ASU Enterprise Bargaining the negotiation of agreements across all ASU industries; - Submissions to Federal Government Inquiries; - National Campaigns: community services cuts; electricity privatisation; local government amalgamations; Energy "Just Transition"; "Not so Super for Women"; "We won't Wait"-Domestic Violence leave; Local Government - financial stability; - Governance Regulatory Compliance, rule changes and WGEA reporting; - National Coordination and Service Provision; and - Communications and Social Media.
+- Award Reviews review of all Modern Awards (4 Yearly Review), by the Fair Work Commission (FWC); - National ASU Enterprise Bargaining the negotiation of agreements across all ASU industries; - Submissions to Federal & State Government Inquiries; - National Campaigns: Community Services cuts/NDIS; Energy "Just Transition"; "Not so Super for Women"; "We won't Wait"- Domestic Violence leave; Local Government campaigns; Airline Industry Ground Handling. - Governance Regulatory Compliance, rule changes and WGEA reporting; - National Coordination and Service Provision; and - Communications and Social Media.

-1.1 4 yearly Award Review (2014)
+1.1 4 yearly Award Review (2014-2018)

-The (4 yearly) Award Review process commenced in early 2014, continued in 2015-2017 and won't be completed until early 2018.
+The (4 yearly) Award Review process commenced in early 2014, continued in 2015-2018 and won't be completed until the end of 2018.
 The FWC Full Bench determined the 4 yearly review would comprise of Common Award issues, the review of individual modern awards and would be allocated into 4 groups to be reviewed commencing in mid-2014.
-The majority of the ASU awards were allocated to groups 3 and 4 to be dealt with in the period 2015-2017.
+The majority of the ASU awards were allocated to groups 3 and 4 to be dealt with in the period 2015-2018.
 These awards include: